-Düsseldorf Airport is the third largest airport in Germany and gateway to the world for the most populous state in Germany, North Rhine-Westphalia.
+With 24.3 million passengers in 2018, Düsseldorf Airport is the third largest airport in Germany and gateway to the world for the most populous state in Germany, North Rhine-Westphalia.
 DUS is an international hub of convenient size in one of Europe’s most powerful economic regions, with 18 million people living within a radius of 100 kilometres.
-Düsseldorf Airport connects passengers to over 190 destinations worldwide with 70 airlines.
-With around 600 daily aircraft movements, the airport serves the arrival and departure of up to 100,000 passengers every day.
-In 2017, the airport celebrated its eighth consecutive record with 24.6 million passengers.
+Düsseldorf Airport connects passengers to about 190 destinations worldwide with 70 airlines.
+With around 600 daily aircraft movements, the airport serves the arrival and departure of up to 90,000 passengers every day.

 Gateway to Europe